Multi-class Classifier based Failure Prediction with Artificial and Anonymous Training for Data Privacy: System model of the multi-class classifier-based failure prediction

-For selection step, two row vectors from $X$ in (\ref{eqn_event_failure_matrix_example}) are chosen at random.
-For example, lets assume $F_2$ and $F_5$ are the selected vectors.
+For the selection step, two row vectors from $X$ in (\ref{eqn_event_failure_matrix_example}) are chosen at random.
+For example, let's assume $F_2$ and $F_5$ are the selected vectors.
 For crossover step, $E_1$, $E_2$, $E_3$ are taken from $F_2$ and $E_4$, $E_5$, $E_6$ are obtained from $F_5$, and a new vector is formed as shown in (\ref{eqn_crossover_vector_example}), which is obviously not a valid failure.

-For the mutation step, random number of bits in (\ref{eqn_crossover_vector_example}) are toggled (in this case $E_5$ is flipped from 1 to 0) as shown in (\ref{eqn_mutation_vector_example}).
+For the mutation step, the random number of bits in (\ref{eqn_crossover_vector_example}) are toggled (in this case $E_5$ is flipped from 1 to 0) as shown in (\ref{eqn_mutation_vector_example}).

 This vector is added to the invalid failure set.
 If the vector in (\ref{eqn_mutation_vector_example}) ends up being a valid failure in (\ref{eqn_event_failure_matrix_example}), it is discarded and a new attempt is made following the above three GA steps.
 In this way, $\frac{|S_{input}|}{2}$ invalid failures are generated.